 For many years IAP has organized well-known regular conferences and scientific schools around the world.
 An entire “belt” of smaller knowledge-intensive enterprises has sprung up around the Center with the key goal of advancing scientific IAP’s findings into actual samples and prototypes, analyzing the market and enabling commercial sale of knowledge-intensive products.
 At IAP there is an expansive training system for scientific personnel in physics, a system of multilevel, continuous education, with three doctoral dissertation councils in operation.

-The Federal State Budgetary Institution of Science, Research Center “the Institute of Applied Physics of the Russian Academy of Sciences” is headed by the Director, Grigory Denisov, an associate fellow of RAS.
+The Federal State Budgetary Institution of Science, Research Center “the Institute of Applied Physics of the Russian Academy of Sciences” is headed by the Director, academic of RAS Grigory Denisov.

 Grigory Denisov is widely known in Russia and abroad for his theoretical and experimental works on electrodynamics of multimodal systems and power electronics.
 He is the author of more than 350 scientific works, 6 author certificates and patents (Hirsch index 32, more than 4000 citations).